Human behavior

 Social behavior accounts for actions directed at others.
 It is concerned with the considerable influence of social interaction and culture, as well as ethics, interpersonal relationships, politics, and conflict.
 Some behaviors are common while others are unusual.
 The acceptability of behavior depends upon social norms and is regulated by various means of social control.
 Social norms also condition behavior, whereby humans are pressured into following certain rules and displaying certain behaviors that are deemed acceptable or unacceptable depending on the given society or culture.

 Cognitive behavior accounts for actions of obtaining and using knowledge.
 It is concerned with how information is learned and passed on, as well as creative application of knowledge and personal beliefs such as religion.
 Physiological behavior accounts for actions to maintain the body.
 It is concerned with basic bodily functions as well as measures taken to maintain health.
 Economic behavior accounts for actions regarding the development, organization, and use of materials as well as other forms of work.
 Ecological behavior accounts for actions involving the ecosystem.
 It is concerned with how humans interact with other organisms and how the environment shapes human behavior.

+The study of human behavior is inherently interdisciplinary, drawing from psychology, sociology, anthropology, neuroscience, economics, political science, criminology, public health, and emerging fields like cyberpsychology and environmental psychology.
+The nature versus nurture debate remains central to understanding human behavior, examining the relative contributions of genetic predispositions and environmental influences.
+Contemporary research increasingly recognizes the complex interactions between biological, psychological, social, cultural, and environmental factors that shape behavioral outcomes, with practical applications spanning clinical psychology, public policy, education, marketing, criminal justice, and technology design.